osmandapp/web/main/docs/user/search/search-poi.md

 ## Custom POI Search

 Custom POI Search is an advanced search feature that allows you to find POIs from different categories and combine them for a more accurate and personalized search.
-Unlike the standard POI search, which is limited to some predefined categories, Custom POI search provides the flexibility to select and combine different types of POIs.
+Unlike the standard POI search, which is limited to some predefined categories, the Custom POI search provides the flexibility to select and combine different types of POIs.

-For example, a user can simultaneously search for restaurants and pharmacies to find the nearest place to have lunch and then take medicine.
-Or search for the nearest gas station and car service when there is a problem with the car.
+For example, you can search restaurants and pharmacies simultaneously to find the nearest place to dine and then take your medicine.
+Or search for the nearest gas station and car service when you have a problem with your car.

 This functionality is especially useful in various cases: